dragnilar/EdgeExtensionsBlazor/README.md

 ## Blazor-Seperation
 This is a new tab page extension that is similar to the new tab page for Microsoft Edge.
-- Background image uses the Bing image of the day and updates along with Bing.**
+- Background image uses the Bing image of the day and updates along with Bing.
-- Allows you to view previous bing images of the day.**
+- Allows you to view previous bing images of the day.
 - Creates quick links via a specified Book Mark folder.
 Unlike with Edge, you can have as many quick links as you want.*
 - Features app link menu for Microsoft 365.
 Some of the links are different than the one for Edge (I.E. Visual Studio and Azure).
 - Allows you to search using your default search engine.

 * Currently the bookmark folder name is hardcoded as Edge Quick Links (case matters).

-** The extension uses the same APIs that Microsoft uses for Bing via a proxy (due to Bing using CORS).
+Note:  The extension uses the same APIs that Microsoft uses for Bing via a proxy (due to Bing using CORS).
 As a result, it may at times take a little bit of time for the image of the day to show up when the extension fires up for the first time on a particular day.

 # How To Build: